ThuraTunScibotics/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This repository is about my practice of machine learning projects during learning journey of ML techniques and concepts.
+This repository is about my practice of machine learning projects along my learning journey of ML techniques and concepts.